AdobeDocs/commerce-knowledge-base.en/help/best-practices/performance/product-limits-best-practice.md

 ---
 title: Product limits best practice
-description: "It is best practice to minimize the number of product Stocking Keeping Units (SKUs) to avoid performance degradation.
-The recommended effective product max is 10M."
+description: It is best practice to minimize the number of product Stocking Keeping Units (SKUs) to avoid performance degradation.
+The recommended effective product max is 10M.
+exl-id: 002743d6-15a0-4b1a-adf0-9ce19c87eeb6
 ---
 # Product limits best practice

 It is best practice to minimize the number of product Stocking Keeping Units (SKUs) to avoid performance degradation.
 The recommended effective product max is 10M.